nih-cfde/announcements/README.md

-# Announcements
+# Weekly Announcements

-The announcements email will serve as a way for anyone in the group to quickly share announcements that are archived both in GitHub and our Announcements mailing list.
+The Weekly Announcements email will serve as a way for anyone in the group to quickly share announcements that are archived both in GitHub and our Announcements mailing list.

-## How to contribute
+## How to contribute to Weekly Announcements

 Anyone in the CFDE can contribute by adding comments to [the open issue in this repository](https://github.com/nih-cfde/announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements).
-The infrastructure team will coordinate the process of assembling the final email, which is automatically sent by the Announcements list on merge.
+The infrastructure team will coordinate the process of assembling the final email, and distributing it through the Announcements mailing list.

+## How to send immediate Announcements

+If your announcement is time sensitive, you can submit it to the Announcements mailing list directly by sending it to Announcements@CFDE.groups.io

 ## How to send the weekly mail

-The current plan is for 'Announcements' emails to be sent on Monday.
+The current plan is for 'Announcements' emails to be sent on Mondays.
 An issue for collecting links will be opened 8 days before the Monday links email is sent and closed the day before the email is sent.